Rain fade

 Rain fade refers primarily to the absorption of a microwave radio frequency (RF) signal by atmospheric rain, snow, or ice, and losses which are especially prevalent at frequencies above 11 GHz.
 It also refers to the degradation of a signal caused by the electromagnetic interference of the leading edge of a storm front.
 Rain fade can be caused by precipitation at the uplink or downlink location.
 It does not need to be raining at a location for it to be affected by rain fade, as the signal may pass through precipitation many miles away, especially if the satellite dish has a low look angle.
 From 5% to 20% of rain fade or satellite signal attenuation may also be caused by rain, snow, or ice on the uplink or downlink antenna reflector, radome, or feed horn.
-Rain fade is not limited to satellite uplinks or downlinks, as it can also affect terrestrial point-to-point microwave links (those on the earth's surface).
+Rain fade is not limited to satellite uplinks or downlinks, as it can also affect terrestrial point-to-point microwave links (those on the Earth's surface).

-Rain fade is usually estimated experimentally and also can be calculated theoretically using scattering theory of raindrops.
-Raindrop size distribution (DSD) is an important consideration for studying rain fade characteristics.
-Various mathematical forms such as Gamma function, lognormal or exponential forms are usually used to model the DSD.
-Mie or Rayleigh scattering theory with point matching or t-matrix approach is used to calculate the scattering cross section, and specific rain attenuation.
-Since rain is a non-homogeneous process in both time and space, specific attenuation varies with location, time and rain type.

-Total rain attenuation is also dependent upon the spatial structure of rain field.
-Horizontal, as well as vertical, extension of rain again varies for different rain type and location.
-Limit of the vertical rain region is usually assumed to coincide with 0˚ isotherm and called rain height.
-Melting layer height is also used as the limits of rain region and can be estimated from the bright band signature of radar reflectivity.
-The horizontal rain structure is assumed to have a cellular form, called rain cell.
-Rain cell sizes can vary from a few hundred meters to several kilometers and dependent upon the rain type and location.
-Existence of very small size rain cells are recently observed in tropical rain.